 Our nurturing approach has lead to overwhelming long-term success.
 Through ongoing relationships with after-care programs for troubled teens, referring professionals and families, we have found that our teen therapy program positively impacts our students’ lives all while living up to our reputation of success.

-Dr. Neal Christensen, our Clinical Director, conducted his dissertation research tracking the success of Outback teens in crisis before and after treatment in the teen therapy program.
-Neal found that students’ average rating upon admission was nearly 30 points outside the mean score for a healthy, normal population, whereas at discharge and for subsequent months thereafter, he found the students’ average scores fell well within the healthy, normal range.
+Dr. Christensen conducted his dissertation research tracking the success of Outback teens in crisis before and after treatment in the teen therapy program.
+Dr. Christensen found that students’ average rating upon admission was nearly 30 points outside the mean score for a healthy, normal population, whereas at discharge and for subsequent months thereafter, he found the students’ average scores fell well within the healthy, normal range.

 Is there a doctor or nurse on staff?